rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 My other goal is to discuss my thoughts about reasons for getting stuck on finding the right solution.

 **Motivation:**
-I encountered a programming problem, last week, that kept defeating me.
+Last week I encountered a programming problem that kept defeating me.
 It took me forever just to figure out how to translate the requirements into something I can code.
 The gist of this problem turned out to be very straightforward: implement a probability tree diagram (a decision tree annotated with probabilities).
 Well not really, but close enough.
 I think, now, that the problem is simple, but it was not the case during